-1. All furniture and equipment shall be constructed safely, in good condition and free of sharp, loose or pointed parts.
-Only leadfree paint shall be used.

-2. Furniture and equipment shall be arranged to provide a clear passage to all exits.

-(B) Sleeping Equipment.

-1. General requirements.
+- 1. All furniture and equipment shall be constructed safely, in good condition and free of sharp, loose or pointed parts.
+Only lead-free paint shall be used. - 2.
+Furniture and equipment shall be arranged to provide a clear passage to all exits - (B) Sleeping Equipment. - 1.
+General requirements. - A. An individual cot or bed shall be provided for each child who naps or sleeps.

-A. An individual cot or bed with an individually assigned sheet and blanket shall be provided for each child who naps or sleeps.
+An individually assigned sheet and blanket shall be provided for each child twelve (12) months and older who naps or sleeps.
 Upper levels of bunk beds shall not be used.